ohmyzsh/ohmyzsh/plugins/pyenv/README.md

 # pyenv

 This plugin looks for [pyenv](https://github.com/pyenv/pyenv), a Simple Python version management system, and loads it if it's found.
-It also defines a prompt function to display the Python version in use.
+It also loads pyenv-virtualenv, a pyenv plugin to manage virtualenv, if it's found.

 To use it, add `pyenv` to the plugins array in your zshrc file: